Bremer Financial shareholders approve a board with no members from the Bremer Trust

 In February, directors of the Bremer Financial board decided to narrow the board's size and leave the leaders of the trust, Brian Lipschultz and Daniel Reardon, off the slate of candidates.
 With enough other shareholders going along at Thursday's annual meeting, the move leaves the two trustees out of the roles that gave them insight into the company's finances and operations.

+Separately Thursday, Bremer Financial reported that its first quarter profit was $49.2 million, up 40% from $33 million a year ago.
+It distributed $17.5 million in dividends to shareholders, $16.1 million of which went to the trust.

-Following the vote, Lipschultz and Reardon said they were focused on a trial between the trust and the Minnesota attorney general's office, which has oversight into the relationship between the two entities since the 1989 arrangement.
+Following the vote, Lipschultz and Reardon said they were focused on the upcoming trial between the trust and the Minnesota attorney general's office, which has oversight into the relationship between the two entities since the 1989 arrangement.

 The attorney general's office stepped into the fight between the bank company and the trust early last year and asked Ramsey County Judge Robert Awsumb to remove the trustees from their jobs.
 Awsumb last November said they could keep their jobs with some restrictions pending the trial that's now set for late September.